evanx/jsbin/hydratePromises/readme.md

 ```

 <hr>
-which illustrates what `hydratePromises` does, but for multiple promises together.
+which illustrates what `hydratePromises` does, but for a collection of promises together.

 Demo: